influxdata/docs-v2/content/v2.0/reference/release-notes/influxdb.md

 ### Features

 - Add ability to delete a stack and all associated resources.
-- Enforce DNS name compliance on all `pkger` resources' `metadata.name` field.
+- Enforce DNS name compliance on the `metadata.name` field in all `pkger` resources.
 - Add stateful `pkg` management with stacks.

 ### Bug Fixes